-In this manner, the agents repeat searching for food, approaching food or the places the words were uttered, uttering words, and hearing the words, until N{step} time steps pass from the beginning, or all food sources are consumed.
-Next, the information on vocabulary tables is passed on to offspring by genetic operations in the similar way as in the abstract model.
-The next generation that are composed of also N{pop} agents, are created by roulette selection based on their energy values after scaling, where mated vocabulary tables cross over at a randomly-selected point of columns.
-Then, mutation is performed on each word in the vocabulary tables with some probability P{mut} , where the word is changed to a randomly selected word.
-In this manner, these processes with a population of a new generation are repeated again and again.
+In this manner, the agents repeat searching for food, approaching food or the places the words were uttered, uttering words, and hearing the words, until $N{\rm step}$ time steps pass from the beginning, or all food sources are consumed.
+Next, the information on vocabulary tables is passed on to offspring by genetic operations in a manner similar to that in the abstract model.
+The next generation, also composed of $N{\rm pop}$ agents, is created by roulette selection based on the agents' energy values after scaling, where mated vocabulary tables cross over at a randomly selected point between columns.
+Then, mutation is performed on each word in the vocabulary tables with some probability

+P{mut} , where the word is changed to a randomly selected word.
+In this manner, these processes are repeated again and again for populations in subsequent generations.